fran-janela/MeTH-app/README.md

 <img src=img/img4.png style='height:350px; width:auto'>

+## Send Email to administrator
+- Only available on deploy, not on local

 ## Deploy URL
 - It is required to allow `Insecure content` within the browser, so that requests to the aws deployed Django Rest API are accepted.
 <img src=img/img1.png style='height:350px; width:auto'>